 feet barely touching pavement.

-Once, he was in color, as he ran through sunlit streets;
+Once, he ran through sunlit streets,

 You got a fast car.
 I want a ticket to anywhere.